-- o Four states (TN, OR, NJ, and DE) prioritized high-quality needs assessments as a key component of the school improvement process (Leverage Point 8). - Three states (CT, NM, and DE) detailed strong plans for providing technical assistance on selecting evidence-based interventions to support schools identified for improvement (Leverage Point 9).
+- Seven states (DE, IN, IA, MN, OH, OK, and TN) prioritized high-quality needs assessments as a key component of the school improvement process (Leverage Point 8). - Seven states (CT, DE, IN, IA, MN, NM, and RI) detailed strong plans for providing technical assistance on selecting evidence-based interventions to support schools identified for improvement (Leverage Point 9).

-While our analysis revealed a good number of promising practices within the 17 state plans, there were some notable gaps:
+While our analysis revealed a good number of promising practices within the 51 state plans, there were some notable gaps: